Citizenship and Immigration Status Requirements for all Programs

 • Individuals’ eligible to petition as special immigrant juveniles.
 These are juveniles who have been declared a "dependent of the state" and are eligible for long-term foster care due to abuse, neglect, or abandonment.

-NOTE: DACA individuals with expired an Employment Authorization Document are undocumented.
+NOTE: DACA individuals with an expired Employment Authorization Document are undocumented.

 1. Applicant for Asylum is a person who applied for asylum with USCIS or the Immigration Court, because they fled their country and are unable or unwilling to return due to persecution or a well-founded fear of persecution based on race, religion, nationality, political opinion, or membership in a social group.
 Refer to the INA, Section 208(d)(5) for more information.
 There are two ways to apply for asylum:

-• Affirmative asylum – application with USCIS and an Asylum Officer makes decision;
+• Affirmative asylum – application with USCIS and an Asylum Officer makes decision.

 Applicants for asylum are lawfully present non-qualified aliens.

 1. Nonimmigrants who are in the U.S. for a specific purpose and limited time are also non-qualified aliens, who have a permanent residence abroad to which they intend to return at the end of their stay.
-They all are in the U.S. for a limited time and do not meet residency requirements of WAC 388-468-0005.
+They all are in the U.S. for a limited time and don't meet residency requirements of WAC 388-468-0005.

 • The student visas, J, F, and M visas, are for persons visiting the U.S. in the pursuit of education.